joemoose/dungeoneers.d20/docs/equipment.md

 - **Food Crate** contains rations.
 - **Gear Crate** contains new adventuring gear.
 - **Medicine Crate** contains new healer’s kits.
 - **Survival Crate**: contains gear and clothing for surviving the extremes in wilderness travel.
-Specified on purchase as either hot- or cold-weather survival crates.
+They are specified on purchase as either hot- or cold-weather survival crates.
 - **Tools Crate** contains repair tools and crafting materials.
 - **Water Barrel** contains refills for a waterskin.